HeapsIO/heaps-doc/DomKit.md

 ## Components with SRC

-It is possible to have a component that also have a SRC.
+It is possible to have a component that also has an SRC.
 In that case, you need to reference the component name in your SRC root node name so its properties can be applied correctly.

 ## Components resolution

 Components are resolved by name by adding `Comp` to the capitalized component name.
-For instance `<something/>` will try to load `SomethingComp` class from local context.
+For instance `<something/>` will try to load `SomethingComp` class from the local context.

 If you wish to customize this name resolution, you can use an init macro such as: